platformland/electric-book/book/text/self-service.md

 # Designing for self-service

-For a platform to serve all its potential users it needs to be usable without direct support from your team.
+For a platform to serve all its potential users it needs to be usable without direct support.
 This means designing a service that actively helps different types of users to "self-serve".
-A platform that is designed for self-service is one that users can find, understand what it does and start using without your intervention.
+A platform that is designed for self-service is one that users can find, understand what it does and start using without intervention.

 ## 1. Create landing pages for each platform